gaycoderprincess/FlatOutW32BGMTool/EXAMPLES.md

 - Water: Name your material `water` or give it the `puddle` prefix
 - Dynamic objects: `_dynamic` suffix
 - Dynamic objects with specular: `_dynamic_specular` suffix

-## Advanced track creation example
-- Take the Speedbowl track (arena3a, which is an ideal track as there's little to no vegetation) and export it using the tool.
-(If you're confident, then making a raceable copy of Stunt2A works even better)
-- Optionally create an empty plant_vdb.gen using `-empty_plant_db` as described above.
-- Take your custom track model, and if it follows the exported .fbx's hierarchy (i.e. it was exported by the tool and you didn't add any non-conforming parts) then import it with:
-`FlatOutW32BGMTool_gcp.exe path/to/speedbowl/track_geom.w32 path/to/model.fbx -import_and_match_all_surfaces -import_all_props`
-- If it doesn't follow that hierarchy (i.e. it's a custom model you created or took from somewhere) then import it with:
-`FlatOutW32BGMTool_gcp.exe path/to/speedbowl/track_geom.w32 path/to/model.fbx -import_and_match_all_meshes -remove_props`